Marshal-AM/openclu/README.md

 | **[Arkiv Network](https://arkiv.network)** | Decentralized catalog and registry.
 Stores searchable `skillListing` and `trainingDataListing` entities, device registration (`portalDevice`), and user profiles.
 Provides `$owner` / `$creator` attribution on Braga testnet. |
 | **Story CDR** | Confidential Data Rails — encrypts training bundles and skill bundles on-device before publication.
 Decryption requires a valid Story license token; raw audio and video are never stored in plaintext on Arkiv or IPFS. |

 OpenClu is built as a deliberate hybrid of two Arkiv builder themes.

+**DePIN** — every contribution is grounded in physical, wallet-attributed hardware.
+Data originates from a real Clu device, signed by a device wallet key derived locally from the machine that never leaves it.
+Contributions cannot be injected or spoofed without the device key; the hardware *is* the provenance.
+Device wallets own the on-chain IP, appear as `$creator` and `$owner` on every Arkiv entity, and receive royalty payments directly — no platform intermediary in the money path.

+**Privacy** — raw audio and video are encrypted on-device before a single byte leaves the machine.
+Story CDR encrypts the bundle using WASM crypto with threshold key splitting, so no single party holds the decryption key.
+The ciphertext is pinned to IPFS publicly, but is gibberish without a valid license token.
+Access is gated, auditable, and revocable entirely on-chain — OpenClu, Arkiv, and Pinata never see plaintext content.

-DePIN grounds every contribution in physical, wallet-attributed hardware — data originates from a real device, signed by a key that never leaves it.
-Privacy ensures that raw audio and video are encrypted on-device before publication, with access gated entirely by Story license tokens — no centralized party can read or redistribute content.
-Arkiv is the connective tissue — a decentralized index that links device identity, encrypted content pointers, and marketplace discovery without a centralized database sitting in the middle.
+Arkiv is the connective tissue that holds both themes together — a decentralized index linking device identity, encrypted content pointers, and marketplace discovery without a centralized database sitting in the middle.

 ---